WHAT’S ON: Things to do on the Coffs Coast

 Exhibitions at the Regional Gallery

-What: Coffs Harbour Regional Gallery have recently unveiled two new exhibitions.
+What: Coffs Harbour Regional Gallery have two exhibitions on display.
 The Robert and Janice Hunter collection features the work of 27 artists from Central Australia, the Kimberly and Arnhem Land, exploring the rich concepts that bind Aboriginal artists, communities and land together.
 It features paintings by Stan Brumby, Sade Budbarria, Christopher Churchill and more.

 Also at the gallery is a solo exhibition by leading Gumbaynggirr artist Brentyn Lugnan, whose work remains deeply grounded in Gumbaynggirr culture, and is embedded with traditional symbolism and spirituality.
 Brentyn’s paintings are inspired by the land his family originates from and its stories.